Gum Health

 Gum Disease Can Mean More Problems Than Just Tooth Loss

-Medical research has discovered a startling link between gum disease and serious health conditions such as stroke, diabetes, and heart conditions.
-The bacteria in the gums also travels throughout the bloodstream, affecting vital organs.
-This can compound pre-existing conditions or contribute to the onset of these diseases.
+Medical researchers have uncovered a significant connection between gum disease and serious health concerns such as stroke, diabetes, and heart conditions.
+When harmful bacteria build up in the gums, they can enter the bloodstream and circulate throughout the body, reaching vital organs.
+As a result, this bacterial spread can aggravate existing health problems or even contribute to the development of new diseases.

 Good News in Treating Gum Disease